-On a regular basis check that all safety features and guards are operating correctly and efficiently.
-Only use this machine if all guards/ safety features are fully operational.
+Check that all safety features and guards operating correctly on a regular basis.
+Only use this machine if all guards/safety features are fully operational.

 All motor bearings in this machine are lubricated for life.
 No further lubrication is required.